AndreyJRE/risk6/README.md

 - Debian/Ubuntu and Derivates: ```sudo apt install openjdk-17-jdk && sudo update-alternatives --config java```
 - Fedora: ```sudo dnf install java-17-openjdk && sudo alternatives --config java```

+You may also need to install ffmpeg or deprecated version of ffmpeg.
+Visit the troubleshooting section for more information.

 ### Mac

-Download the OpenJDK-installer for your architecture [here](https://adoptium.net/de/temurin/releases/?package=any&os=mac) and install it. __Ensure that you download the aarch64 installer if you're using an apple silicon mac!__
+Download the OpenJDK-installer for your architecture [here](https://adoptium.net/de/temurin/releases/?package=any&os=mac&version=17) and install it. __Ensure that you download the aarch64 installer if you're using an apple silicon mac!__

 ### Windows
-Download the OpenJDK-installer for your architecture [here](https://adoptium.net/de/temurin/releases/?package=any&os=windows) and install it.
+Download the OpenJDK-installer for your architecture [here](https://adoptium.net/de/temurin/releases/?package=any&os=windows&version=17) and install it.

 ## Install the Game
 1. Download the current release [here](https://github.com/iaxon/risk6/releases/latest).